TheMonk2121/ai-dev-tasks/PRD-B-1057-Cursor-Agent-Integration.md

 - **Mitigation 2**: Provide comprehensive user preference controls and silent mode options
 - **Mitigation 3**: Start with simple monitoring and gradually add collaboration features
 - **Mitigation 4**: Implement feedback mechanisms to improve context relevance over time
-- **Mitigation 5**: Extensive testing with existing systems and gradual rollout
+- **Mitigation 5**: Extensive testing with existing systems and gradual rollou

 ### What are the unknowns?
-- **Performance Impact**: Effect of background monitoring on development environment
+- **Performance Impact**: Effect of background monitoring on development environmen
 - **User Acceptance**: How developers will respond to proactive AI assistance
 - **Context Accuracy**: Reliability of AI understanding of development context
 - **Integration Complexity**: Challenges of integrating with existing Cursor workflows